Clancy-wu/dicm2mrtrix-structural-connectome/README.md

 Method 1: You are recommended to run "sh Mrtrix_Script.sh", and all processes will be autimatically performed.
 However, you are required to input your sudo password during the processes (only one step requires), after Heudiconv steps finished.
 To avoid the extra input within the processes, method 2 and 3 can also be try.
-Method 2: type "sudo ./Mrtrix_Script.sh" and input your password begined the script.
+Method 2: type "sudo ./Mrtrix_Script.sh" in the parent folder and input your password begined the script.
+Method 3: Enter root user by typing "su", and input your password, then type "sh Mrtrix_Script.sh"

 It seems that method2 will take bug in sometime, reportting "command not found".
-For safety use, I recommand you choose Method1.
+For safety use, I recommand you choose Method 1 or 2.
 Howver, in order to escape the root identity proces, I recommand you first use "sudo mkdir XX" or someting else, and then type "sh Mrtrix_Script.sh".
 Because the password will be remained for several minutes, you can run this script and drink an coffee and just wait.

 # Details for the script